cartheur/aiventure-rodney/README.md

 The challenge of this project is to make a build of the microcomputer system to examine the merit of the "self-programming" claim.
 On this rests *everything* claimed 'A.I.'.
 This is a total misnomer and will need to be discussed in great detail.

-Also here is the earliest 86-DOS version to be [published](/software/ReadMe.md).
-CP/M is a concerted effort going forward.

 ### Progress

 The foundations in metal have been constructed and starting the design phase.